-NET

 Note

-If you have a monochrome the following command: display, you may need to enter
+a have a monochrome display, you may need to enter following command:

-NET/MONO
+M:\> NET/MONO

 The LAN Manager Screen, as shown in Figure 4-1, is displayed.

 Figure 4-1 Initial LAN Manager Screen

 Press Return to acknowledge your network connection.
 LAN Manager displays the available resources as shown in Figure 4-2.
 Only servers running LAN Manager software are included in the display.